-Websites, such as News portal or forums, typically have new contents added fast if not dynamically.
-To stay up-to-date with such websites, Octoparse’s incremental extraction allows you to extract updated data much more effectively by skipping the pages that have already been extracted, in the anthother word, only scrape the new ones.
+Websites, such as news portals or forums, typically have new content added quickly if not dynamically.
+To stay up-to-date with such websites, Octoparse’s Incremental Extraction allows you to extract updated data much more effectively by skipping the pages that have already been extracted and only scrape the new ones.

-1. Need updated data from any single website quite frequently
+1. When you need the latest data from any website frequently

-2. New information shows up as new web pages with new URLs (as opposed to new information being added/updated to existing webpages).
+2. When the new information shows up as new web pages with new URLs (as opposed to new information being added/updated to existing web pages)

-Incremental extraction is going to work only if the newly added data can be identified with new URLs.
-During the extraction process, Octoparse checks each URL to judge whether it is one that had been crawled before.
-If an URL is identified as one from the previous crawl, it will be skipped automatically when running with incremental extraction.
+Incremental Extraction will only work if the newly added data can be identified with new URLs.
+During the extraction process, Octoparse checks each URL to determine whether it is one that has been crawled before.
+If a URL is identified as one from the previous crawl, it will be skipped automatically when running with Incremental Extraction.

-3. Select Identify by the entire URL or Identify by part of the URL
+- Select either Match the entire URL or Match by part of the URL